Astra-Mc/Aethra-Plugin/README.md

 Plugin for Astra-MC written in Java for PowerNukkitX

 ### Technical Infos
-Astra uses MongoDB as a Database and PowerNukkitX as it's Server Software
+Astra-MC uses MongoDB as a Database and PowerNukkitX as it's Server Software